 - Why does your school’s brochure and/or Web site have a picture of your school on it – with no people around it…or worse, an empty parking lot?

 - Why is information about your school sent out all at once to an inquiring parent, leaving them to wade through a packet of medical and information release forms, rules, uniform order forms, an perhaps a financial aid application, etc. and then simply wait for the information to come back to the school…like it will magically appear in the mailbox with no follow-up from the school…especially during the summer, since everyone thinks there’s no one in the school’s office during the summer (or perhaps, there isn’t)?

 - Why does no one at the school answer the phone or return phone messages from prospective parents during the summer?
 Or, as I’ve heard from some schools, don’t give tours during the summer because it’s too hot in the school since it’s “all closed up?”

 - Why do some schools “shut down” for the month of July?
 The only business that “shuts down” during a season and can expect to retain its customer base is an ice cream stand in the Northeast.

 - Why are “Enrollment” strategies grouped with “Retention” strategies?
 If you group these two categories of strategies together, it’s no wonder you school may be struggling.
 Enrollment focuses on admitting students at the entry-grade level; Retention focuses on keeping the students in your school as part of the school community.
-It’s why some schools call the “whole thing” enrollment, yet have “Admission” and “Retention” strategies in place…just like colleges do.
+It’s why some successful schools call the “whole thing” enrollment, yet have “Admission” and “Retention” strategies in place…just like colleges do.

 A comprehensive advancement program is important (actually all FIVE elements – Asset Management, Retention, Marketing, Enrollment, and Development – are essential), and even though enrollment and development are both “long-term” goals, if you need to pick an emphasis on one or the other, you need to decide upon a fundamental question first.